lucacastoro/gridfan/README.md

 It is composed of 2 parts, a dynamic library `libgridfan.so` exposing the actual functionalities of the fan bus and the binary itself `gridfan` that uses the library to interact with it.

 ### Q/A
-Q: Why the serial file implementation is in C?
+- Q: Why the serial file implementation is in C?
-A: I reused a very old library I wrote years ago when I used to play around with Arduino, at the time C89 was my language of choice.
+- A: I reused an old library I wrote years ago when I used to play around with Arduino, at the time C89 was my language of choice.
-Q: And why there is a Win32 implementation as well?
+- Q: And why there is a Win32 implementation as well?
-A: Because at the time I was still mostly a Windows user.
+- A: Because at the time I was still mostly a Windows user.
-Q: Does this thing work on Win32 as well?
+- Q: Does this thing work on Win32 as well?
-A: No, libsensors (see below the [Dependencies](#deps) section) is not available on Windows (AFAICT).
+- A: No, `libsensors` (see below the [Dependencies](#deps) section) is not available on Windows (AFAICT).
 Maybe it could be possible to build the project using [MinGW](http://www.mingw.org/) but I haven't tried.

 ## Requirements
 - A C++14 compiler (gcc 5 or clang 3.4 should work).